 Even more striking:

-A system that sees budget left underspent in regions with the highest drug and alcohol related deaths underlines the need for the reform identified by Dame Carol Black and From Harm to Hope.
+A system that sees budget left underspent in regions with the highest drug and alcohol-related deaths underlines the need for the reform identified by Dame Carol Black and From Harm to Hope.

 What Is the Size of England’s Residential Rehab Market?